 In summer 2018, Kerala suffered severe floods that displaced over a million of people and left a big impact on economy and development of the state.
 Whether you are an Indian or a foreigner, there is one definite way you can help – travel during the upcoming season to support local businesses.

 Tourism encounters 15% of the revenue of the state and you can only imagine the losses it went through during the summer.
-NOW is the case, when Kerala needs tourism and they will be ready for it with in the season.
+NOW is the case, when Kerala needs tourism.

-Now that I’ve shared with you a broad picture of what is happening, let me introduce you to some of the best beaches in Kerala.
+Since you know a broad picture of what is happening, let me introduce you to some of the best beaches in Kerala.